VictorSegura99/Pinball-Droid/README.md

 _____________________________
 Differences with the original:
 - We can't Open Menu.
-- Physics don't work exactly the same way.
 - Some sfx that we could not extract from the original Game.
 _____________________________
 Controls:
 - (<-) or Z for left Flippers.
 - (->) or M for right Flipper.
-- Down Arrow or SPACE to impuls the ball at the begining.
+- Down Arrow or SPACE to impuls the ball at the begining(kicker).

 _____________________________
 Combos: